 Chapter 13 explores closures and iterators: features of Rust that come from functional programming languages.
 In Chapter 14, we’ll examine Cargo in more depth and talk about best practices for sharing your libraries with others.
 Chapter 15 discusses smart pointers that the standard library provides and the traits that enable their functionality.

-In Chapter 16, we’ll walk through different models of concurrent programming and talk about how Rust helps you to program in multiple threads fearlessly.
+In Chapter 16, we’ll walk through different models of concurrent programming and talk about how Rust helps you program in multiple threads fearlessly.
 Chapter 17 looks at how Rust idioms compare to object-oriented programming principles you might be familiar with.

 Chapter 18 is a reference on patterns and pattern matching, which are powerful ways of expressing ideas throughout Rust programs.
 Chapter 19 contains a smorgasbord of advanced topics of interest, including unsafe Rust, macros, and more about lifetimes, traits, types, functions, and closures.